vatnz-dev/sops/docs/terminal/wtma.md

 ## Paraparaumu Procedures

 When PP FIS on watch, any IFR departures shall be coordinated.
 As PP is only a FIS, WTMA shall issue to the clearance to PP FIS and they shall pass it onto the aircraft.
-And aircraft will be instructed to `Passing 2,500ft Contact Wellington 119.3` during the inital clearance or during takeoff/becoming airborne.
+And aircraft will be instructed to `Passing 2,500ft Contact Wellington 119.3` or `Passing 2,500ft Contact Ohakea 125.1` this shall be done during the inital clearance or during takeoff/becoming airborne.

 For aircraft departing NZPP, they shall be issued an Uncontrolled IFR clearance.
 Depending on traffic levels outside controlled airspace, they can either be required to validate their clearance before departure, or prior to entering controlled airspace.

+When PP FIS offine WTMA shall issue that clearance directly to the aircraft.

 ## Uncontrolled IFR

 For Uncontrolled IFR aircraft leaving the WTMA control area, WTMA shall issue the appropriate STAR for that aerodrome, and clear the aircraft to leave controlled airspace on descent.

 If the aircraft is terminating underneath the WTMA control area, they shall be instructed to contact you on the ground to cancel their IFR flight plan.
-If their flight is terminating underneath another sector, such as OHA, they shall be instructed to contact that sector.
-This shall be coordinated.
+If their flight is terminating underneath another sector, such as OHA, they shall be instructed to contact that sector. **This shall be coordinated.**

 ## Coordination

 ### Wellington/Woodbourne Tower

-WTMA shall coordinate with TAA on any requested approach that is not nominated in the ATIS.
+WTMA shall coordinate with TWN/TWB on any requested approach that is not nominated in the ATIS.

 ### NAK, OHA/OTMA and KAI